Eugenia Charles: Political career

+Prime minister

-Charles became Prime Minister when the DFP swept the 1980 general election, the party's first electoral victory.
+Charles became prime minister when the DFP swept the 1980 general election, the party's first electoral victory.
 She took over from Oliver Seraphin, who had taken over only the year before, when mass protests had forced the country's first prime minister, Patrick John, to step down from office.
 Her first term was focused on rebuilding infrastructure and disaster management as Hurricane David had hit Dominica on 29 August 1979.
 She additionally served as Dominica's Foreign Minister from 1980 to 1990, Minister of Finance from 1980 to 1995, and as chairperson of the Organisation of Eastern Caribbean States (OECS).

-In 1981 she faced two attempted coups d'état.
+In 1981, she faced two attempted coups d'état.
 That year Frederick Newton, commander of the Military of Dominica, organised an attack on the police headquarters in Roseau, resulting in the death of a police officer.
 Newton and five other soldiers were found guilty in the attack and sentenced to death in 1983.
 The sentences of the five accomplices were later commuted to life in prison, but Newton was executed in 1986.

 In 1981, a group of Canadian and American mercenaries, mostly affiliated with white supremacist and Ku Klux Klan groups, planned a coup to restore former Prime Minister Patrick John to power.
 The attempt, which the conspirators codenamed Operation Red Dog, was thwarted by American federal agents in New Orleans, Louisiana.
 It was soon facetiously dubbed the "Bayou of Pigs", referring to the failed Bay of Pigs Invasion years before in Cuba.

 Charles became more widely known to the outside world for her role in the lead-up to the United States Invasion of Grenada on 25 October 1983.
 In the wake of the arrest and execution of Grenadian Prime Minister Maurice Bishop, Charles, then serving as chair of the OECS, appealed to the United States, Jamaica, and Barbados for intervention.
 She appeared on television with U.S. president Ronald Reagan, supporting the invasion.
 Journalist Bob Woodward reported that the U.S. paid millions of dollars to the Dominica government, some of which was regarded by the Central Intelligence Agency as a "payoff", for Charles's support of the intervention.

 She was re-elected in the 1985 general election and the 1990 general election.
 Charles and her party were considered conservative by Caribbean standards.
 However, American observers considered many of her policies to be centrist or even leftist; for instance, she supported some social welfare programmes.
 Other issues that were important to her were anti-corruption laws and individual freedom.
 For her uncompromising stance on this and other issues, she became known as the "Iron Lady of the Caribbean" (after the original "Iron Lady", Margaret Thatcher).